Polight/lego/README.md

 This will:

-- listen to changes on the 3 attributes _firstname_, _lastname_ and _age_.
+- listen to changes on the 3 attributes of the `<template…>` tag: _firstname_, _lastname_ and _age_.
-- declare the default values for each of your attributes into your state.
+- declare the default values for each of your attributes into your state: "John", "Doe" and "42".
+- automatically re-render the component when these attributes are changed from the outside.

 Note that these default values will be available for your script into the _state_: